The CODE4her program was honored with 2021 Inspiring Programs in STEM Award from Insight Into Diversity Magazine.

-CODE4her is the new computer science mentorship program for girls in grades 5 through 8 organized by the BG Women in Computing (BGWIC) student organization and their faculty advisor Jadwiga A. Carlson.
-The CODE4her mentorship program was initially sponsored by Google igniteCS.
-IgniteCS provided funding and resources for groups of college and university students to make a difference in their local communities through CS mentorship.
-In addition a generous donation from the Miller family allowed the program to begin and to continue.
+CODE4her mentorship was started by Jadwiga Carlson and the BG Women in Computing (BGWIC) student organization under her direction.
+The program was initially funded by Google igniteCS.
+The IgniteCS supported groups of college and university students that wanted to make a difference in their local communities through CS mentorship.
+In addition, a generous donation from the Miller family allowed the program to begin in 2016 and continue to thrive.

 CODE4her Reached Many in Northwest Ohio

 We did not anticipate the level of interest that we received.
-Twenty-two cities are represented thus far in the 69 registrations that we received.
+Pins on the graphic below indicate participants from that town/city.